inbo/tutorials/content/articles/spatial_mgrs/index.md

 </div>

-Below the grid zone level it is still the UTM grid pattern that drives the further subdivision in MGRS between 80°S and 84°N, down to the required precision, just as in other grid systems.
-However an important difference at this level is that MGRS uses an ***alphanumeric grid reference*** instead of a numeric one as in civil grids.
+Below the grid zone level, it is still the UTM grid pattern that drives the further subdivision in MGRS between 80°S and 84°N, down to the required precision, just as in other grid systems.
+However, an important difference at this level is that MGRS uses an ***alphanumeric grid reference*** instead of a numeric one as in civil grids.
 In MGRS, Latin characters are used in referencing both the applicable grid zone and the